|U.S. National Fungus Collections - Depositing Vouchers|

 To ensure scientific reliability of published reports about fungi, properly prepared voucher specimens and cultures should be deposited in recognized institutions and cited in the publication.
 When new taxa are described, such specimens are required and a living culture should be deposited in a recognized culture collection as well.
 This point has been recently reiterated by Agerer et al. (2000) in an open letter from numerous mycologists to the mycological scientific community which appeared in several scientific journals.
 The resources for depositing voucher specimens are available to all scientists.
 Dried fungal specimens, either of pure cultures or on the substrate, can be deposited at any of the numerous fungal herbaria.

-Living fungal cultures for which sequences have been entered in GenBank or any other sequence repository should be deposited at a recognized culture collection such as the American Type Culture Collection (ATCC) or the Centraalbureau voor Schimmelcultures (CBS).
+Living fungal cultures for which sequences have been entered in GenBank or any other sequence repository should be deposited at a recognized culture collection such as the American Type Culture Collection (ATCC) or the Westerdijk Fungal Biodiversity Institute, which was formerly known as the Centraalbureau voor Schimmelcultures (CBS), in The Netherlands.
 These institutions accept living cultures that are of interest to the scientific community, particularly a culture that has been the subject of a publication.
 These culture collections take great care to store their cultures in conditions that will allow as little alteration as possible during long-term storage.
 Depositing a culture is free.
-The deposition form to be completed is available at their respective Web sites.
+The deposition form to be completed is available at their respective web sites.

 All dried fungal specimens of interest to scientists, plant quarantine officials, extension agents, and others can be deposited at: